ttheoto/DSND_Capstone_Arvato/README.md

 I must give credit to Udacity and Bertelsman Arvato for the data.
 The use of the **AZ Direct GmbH** data is solely to complete the data mining task which is part of the **Unsupervised Learning** and **Capstone** projects for the Udacity Data Science Nanodegree program.
 Using the **AZDirect GmbH** data in any other context is prohibited.

+Also, many thanks to KuanYao Huang for providing an eye opening [Medium article](https://towardsdatascience.com/udacity-data-scientice-nano-degree-capstone-project-create-customer-segmentation-report-for-852d3e6d3180) on the topic.

 Otherwise, feel free to use the code here as you would like!

 If you have any comments or feedback, do not hesitate to contact me via the comment session of my [Medium post](https://medium.com/@t.theoto/segmenting-customers-and-supporting-a-targeted-marketing-campaign-a-data-science-approach-60fe4eee2b06)!